Marwell Zoo, Hampshire review for families

 When you arrive you can get a map showing you the places guide dogs aren’t allowed to go.

-Because the zoo covers a fairly big area I’d recommend checking out the map and planning in advance some of the things you don’t want to miss, eg the animal talks and feeds or seeing some of the exhibits.
+Because the zoo covers a fairly big area I’d recommend checking out the map and planning in advance some of the things you don’t want to miss, eg the animal feeds or seeing some of the exhibits.

 Whatever you do, avoid singing the “We’re Going to the Zoo” song to small children before you go.
 They may insist, as my two toddlers did, in playing it on repeat in the car for the entire journey there.

 Marwell Zoo is open all year round with the exception of Christmas Day and Boxing Day.
 It opens at 10am and last entry is 90 minutes before the zoo closes at 5pm.

 Is a visit worth a long car journey?

 While we did have a fun day out, for us personally as a family I’m not sure it was worth a 7am start and nearly 2-hour drive to get to Marwell Zoo.